 In order to do this, it’s a good idea to research the last frost date for your area.

-If you read the back of the seed packets, it will tell you when to put your seeds out according to the date.
+If you read the back of the seed packets, it will tell you when to put your seeds out according to the last frost date.

-You can check your average frost date by typing in your zip code in this handy tool from the National Gardening Association.
+You can check your average first and last frost dates by typing in your zip code in this handy tool from the National Gardening Association.

 Knowing what type of soil you have is very important for the success of your garden.
 A pH level soil test will save you the heartache of a failed garden.

-My local extension office does not test soil, so I use this online soil testing resource instead.
+My local extension office does not test soil anymore, so I use this Redmond Soil Test instead (use code “PIONEERINGTODAY” to get 15% off your kit).

-- Amend Soil – After you know the PH level in your soil, you will know how to amend it for the right balance.
+- Amend Soil – After you know the pH level in your soil, you will know how to amend it for the right balance.
+You can learn more about doing an at-home soil test here and how to amend for alkaline or acidic soil.

 Our garden is completely planted in heirloom seeds.
-Our Tarheel grean bean seeds have been saved and passed down in our family for over 100 years.
+Our Tarheel green bean seeds have been saved and passed down in our family for over 100 years.

 Plant What You Eat